Reporting HMRC VAT fraud can be a daunting task, but if you believe someone is evading taxes, you have a responsibility to report VAT fraud.

 What is VAT fraud?

 - Dealing in cash only on all or some jobs

 - Asking for indirect payments or payments dispersed across different names

-- Using an invalid or incorrect VAT number.
+- Using an invalid or incorrect VAT number

-How do I anonymously report VAT fraud?
+How to report VAT fraud?

 - Don’t tell anybody that you’re reporting the activity